farbius/fft-hls-python/doc/fft-hls-python.md

 </div>
 <br/>
 <p align="justify">
-As can be seen from Fig. (2.2)  noise floor was moved on 30 dB since 1024-point FFT was applied (30 dB).
+As can be seen from Fig. (2.2)  noise floor was moved on 30 dB since 1024-point FFT was applied (FFT noise floor is 30 dB).
 <br>
 <p align="justify">
 Second plot in Fig. (2.1) is a result of comparison Python FFT implementation and HLS Co-simulation output.
 The small error is caused by rounding operation during FFT computation.